Nature walks for all levels

 Coatloch forest

-Head for Scaër from Flower Camping Le Kergariou and in just 30 kms you’ll reach the Coatloch forest (Breton for “lake wood”).
+Head towards Scaër from Flower Camping Le Kergariou and in just 30 kms you’ll reach the Coatloch forest (Breton for “lake wood”).
 The birthplace of clog-makers and stone-cutters, the forest offers a wealth of heritage and imagination for your walking tour.

 The forest of Beg-Meil and Mousterlin